Mushy-pea/Game-Dangerous/README.md

 # Game :: Dangerous (a tribute to ZZT)

-## A project update as of 02/10/2024
+## A project update as of 05/01/2025

-Despite my determination to avoid feature creep there are a few last things I feel I can't neglect doing to the engine, before moving on to building a game to run on it.
-These are explained below.
+I'm almost ready to declare a feature freeze for the project, after which my remaining efforts will go into maintaining the code base and building a map set to run on the engine.
+The most recently completed and in progress features are discussed below.

 **Implement map set based game state saving (completed 09/11/2024)**